pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 Higher-level Abstractions
 =========================

-The following sections describe higher-level abstractions for event sourcing with Dcb.
+The following sections describe higher-level abstractions for event sourcing with DCB.

 The higher-level abstractions shown below introduces the notion "enduring object" which is quite like "event-sourced aggregate" but with some important differences, the notion